Riwajchalise/blockchain_concept_python/README.md

 This repository contains a notebook I created when I learned about blockchain technology.

 # Prerequisites
-- To understand this notebook you need to have basic knowledge in python progrmming language.
+- To understand this notebook you need to have basic knowledge in python programming language.

 # How to use this notebook
 - You can view any notebook directly by clicking the individual notebook